 Unusual Options Activity Insight: Opendoor Technologies

-Shares of Opendoor Technologies (NASDAQ:OPEN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $13.96.
+On Wednesday, shares of Opendoor Technologies (NASDAQ:OPEN) saw unusual options activity.
+After the option alert, the stock price moved up to $15.05.

 - Trade Type: PUT